-The vCenter Single Sign On Server provides a Security Token Service (STS).
-A vCenter Single Sign On client connects to the vCenter Single Sign On server to obtain a token that represents the client.
-A token uses the Security Assertion Markup Language (SAML) which is an XML encoding of authentication data.
+A vCenter Single Sign-On client connects to the vCenter Single Sign-On server to obtain a token that represents the client.
+The vCenter Single Sign-On server provides a Security Token Service (STS).
+A token uses the Security Assertion Markup Language (SAML), which is an XML encoding of authentication data.
 It contains a collection of statements or claims that support client authentication.
 Examples of token claims include name, key, and group.

-There are two types of vCenter Single Sign On tokens.
+There are two types of vCenter Single Sign-On tokens.

 - Holder-of-key tokens provide authentication based on security artifacts embedded in the token.
 Holder-of-key tokens can be used for delegation.
 A client can obtain a holder-of-key token and delegate that token for use by another entity.
 The token contains the claims to identify the originator and the delegate.
-In the vSphere environment, a vCenter Server obtains delegated tokens on a user's behalf and uses those tokens to perform operations. - Bearer tokens provide authentication based only on possession of the token.
+In the vSphere environment, a vCenter server obtains delegated tokens on a user's behalf and uses those tokens to perform operations. - Bearer tokens provide authentication based only on possession of the token.
 Bearer tokens are intended for short-term, single-operation use.
 A bearer token does not verify the identity of the user (or entity) sending the request.
-It is possible to use bearer tokens in the vSphere environment, however there are potential limitations: - The vCenter Single Sign On Server may impose limitations on the token lifetime, which would require you to acquire new tokens frequently. - Future versions of vSphere might require the use of holder-of-key tokens.
+It is possible to use bearer tokens in the vSphere environment, however there are potential limitations: - The vCenter Single Sign-On server may impose limitations on the token lifetime, which would require you to acquire new tokens frequently. - Future versions of vSphere might require the use of holder-of-key tokens.

-The following figure shows a vCenter client that uses a SAML token to establish a session with a vCenter Server.
+Figure 1-1 shows a vCenter client that uses a SAML token to establish a session with a vCenter server.